Hamshhnar3245/Automate-Reddit-YouTube-videos--DIY-/readme.md

 Virtual environments are not portable: you can install localy but it's not recomended.
 So if you us a venv, they will work for the operating system where you will run the project.

 If you want to increase the comments, posts, etc. per video, you need to have in mind that Reddit offers free 60 API calls per minute.
+- to enable API call terminal output: https://stackoverflow.com/questions/76529477/is-there-a-way-to-track-api-calls-through-praw

 Automation in Windows OS is done using the task scheduler.
 I will leave some notes in the code on what code runs in the terminal so automation works properly.

 ImageMagick (for the MoviePy part) is not strictly required, only if you want to write texts.
 It can also be used as a backend for GIFs but you can do GIFs with MoviePy without ImageMagick.
-- Once you have installed it, ImageMagick will be automatically detected by MoviePy, except on Windows !.
-Windows user, before installing MoviePy by hand, go into the moviepy/config_defaults.py file and provide the path to the ImageMagick binary called magick.
+- Once you have installed it, ImageMagick will be automatically detected by MoviePy, except on Windows.
+- Windows user, before installing MoviePy by hand, go into the moviepy/config_defaults.py file and provide the path to the ImageMagick binary called magick.
 It should look like this: ```IMAGEMAGICK_BINARY = "C:\\Program Files\\ImageMagick_VERSION\\magick.exe"```

+Check PRAW, Google Cloud documentation for more features of the APIs.

 ## How to run the script
 0. Install all packages: check all py files for packages needed.